 Keep your heating on a timer if you're going away, or leave it on a constant low temperature.
 This will stop your pipes freezing if the temperature drops below zero.

 Find your stopcock and make sure it works.
-This means you'll be able to turn your water off as quickly as possible if you have a burst pipe.
+This means you'll be able to turn your water off quickly if you have a burst pipe.

 Keep your pipes warm by making sure they're insulated with foam lagging.